Radiologic Sciences Requirements

 - Math

-(The total amount of slots available are dependent on how many of the previous year’s radiography students are on the Cardiac Interventional track and pass their ARRT examination).
+(The total amount of slots available are dependent on how many of the previous year’s radiography students are on the Cardiac-Interventional track and pass their ARRT examination).
 (20 max).

-For the equivalent transfer courses, you can contact the Academic Advisor or you can visit the articulation and evaluation website at https://articulation.siu.edu/.
+For the equivalent transfer courses, you can contact the Academic Advisor or you can visit the articulation and evaluation website at https://registrar.siu.edu/articulation/eval/.

 B.S.
 Radiologic Sciences - Cardiac-Interventional (CI) Radiography Specialization Degree Requirements